anassghaier/K8s-Network-Chaos-Lab/README.md

 bash 99-cleanup.sh
 ```

-Deletes the cluster and cleans the environment.
+Removes the cluster and cleans the environment.

 ---